 Maçakizi, Bodrum, Turkey

-Flop on a sun lounger with an icy mojito as your toes tickle the turquoise Aegean and, when you get hungry, try out the ocean-fresh seabass or roast rack of lamb in the top-notch restaurant.
-The atmosphere then revs up as DJs take to the decks and music and drinks flow well into the night.
+Flop on a sun lounger with an icy mojito just inches away from the turquoise Aegean and, when hunger calls, try out the ocean-fresh seabass or roast rack of lamb in the top-notch restaurant.
+The atmosphere then kicks up a notch as DJs take to the decks and music and drinks flow well into the night.

 Carpe Diem Beach, Hvar, Croatia